The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: The R -matrix in the Fourier dual basis

-When the crossing is pinched the parameters \(\zeta_j^0\) lie in \(\ZZ\), so the quantum dilogarithms have zeros and poles.
+The crossing is pinched exactly when the ideal tetrahedra are geometrically degenerate.
+In this case the log-parameters \(\zeta_j^0\) lie in \(\ZZ\), so the quantum dilogarithms have zeros and poles.
 In \cref{thm:R-mat-pinched} we show that the overall \(R\)-matrix has a well-defined limit, namely Kashaev's \(R\)-matrix \cite{Kashaev1995}.
 However the factorization only holds in a weaker sense: we still have a product of four operators \(\mathcal{Z}_j\), each of which depends on only two of the tensor indices, but there is now a cutoff term \(\theta_{n_1 n_2}^{n_1' n_2'} \in \set{0, 1}\) involving every index at the crossing.